 How will the retail business benefit from NLP?

-Process of understanding the market trends through customer preferences and behavior is a cumbersome and time-consuming process.
-NLP helps by saving time and efforts as it can easily mine through omnichannel platforms and absorb the intents of users.
+The process of understanding market trends through customer preferences and behavior is a cumbersome and time-consuming process.
+NLP helps by saving time and effort as it can easily mine through omnichannel platforms and absorb the intents of users.
 It provides dynamic results, if well-trained.

 3. Accurate results